USMC1941/CS214-Rutgers/Assignments/Assignment_00/README.md

 ## Project Part 0 FAQ

-#### Q: When sorting by the item which is type of string, the sort rule is A-Z or lexicographic order？
+#### Q: When sorting by the item which is type of string, the sort rule is A-Z or lexicographic order?

 > The default should be lexicographical order (i.e. how `strcmp` evaluates strings)